Anne-Françoise Jumeau is Principal of Peripheriques Architectes, based in Paris, France and was a member of the Holcim Awards jury for Europe in 2005.

 He has been involved in more than 30 design projects which are under construction or completed including: Chang Chun garden in Qingdao; Accor Hotel in Li Jiang;, Xingmin building, Shanghai; Ji Mo congress center in Qingdao; and the Shao Xing Si Qiao quarter.

 Zhiqiang Wu is Co-Chair of the International Steering Committee of World Planning Schools Congress (WPSC), a permanent member of the UNESCO-UIA World Architectural Education Council, and former president of the Asia Planning schools Association (APSA) from 2003-2007.

 He has published more than 180 articles on international and national journals and complied more than 32 books.
 His design and planning work has earned him 27 significant awards and his research 14 awards.
 He has been granted eight honorary titles domestically and internationally for his contribution to the transformation of the speed-oriented urban development in China to a sustainable-oriented one, and was recipient of the American Institute of Architects (AIA) honorary fellowship in 2013.

-Zhiqiang Wu is a member of the Technical Competence Center (TCC) of the Holcim Foundation, and was a member of the Holcim Awards jury for Asia Pacific in 2005.
+Zhiqiang Wu was the host of the 2nd International Holcim Forum 2007 in Shanghai and member of the Holcim Awards jury for Asia Pacific in 2005.